thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 thumbnail_path: blog/thumbs/virtualization.png
 ---

 I finally found an answer to a problem that had plagued me for months!
 How to script, or automate, tasks in vRealize; for example, destroying a deployed blueprint.
 The answer was simpler than I initially thought...
-It turns out that the _Catalog Service_ REST API provides all that functionality that is required to automated specific tasks such as request a Blueprint to be deployed (built), get the IP address of a VM, or destroy a deployed blueprint.
+It turns out that the _Catalog Service_ REST API provides all that functionality that is required to automate specific tasks such as request a Blueprint to be deployed (built), get the IP address of a VM, or destroy a deployed blueprint.

 ## Contents
 {:.no_toc}